purplesandbox/TomeRaider/README.md

 From the src folder open the Database folder and use`create_tomeraider_db_script.sql` to create your database

- - optional: use the `populate_db` file to add entries to the db, if you wish to prepopulate it
+ - optional: use the `populate_db` file to add entries to the db, if you wish to prepopulate it with sample data

 2 - Add your DB password